Beating the Homesick Blues

-- Keep communication lines open—Set a time to make contact, but be careful about how much time is spent on a phone call or text messaging.
+- Keep communication lines open—If allowed, set a time to make contact, but be careful about how much time is spent on a phone call or text messaging.
 It's important to allow separation so your child can adjust to new surroundings.

-- Buddy up—Send your child head off to summer camp with a best friend, sibling or cousin.
+- Buddy up—Send your child off to summer camp with a best friend, sibling, or cousin.

 A Happy Ending

 AAP helps young camper stay safe and healthy.
-American Academy of Pediatrics Healthy Children website.
-Available at: http://www.healthychildren.org/English/news/Pages/AAP-Helps-Young-Campers-Stay-Safe-and-Healthy.aspx.
+Healthy Children—American Academy of Pediatrics website.
+Available at: https://www.healthychildren.org/English/news/Pages/AAP-Helps-Young-Campers-Stay-Safe-and-Healthy.aspx.
 Updated March 28, 2011.
-Accessed November 13, 2013.
+Accessed September 8, 2017.